 Since arriving at UNL in 2010, I have participated in a number of course development projects and programs, and I am always on the lookout for new ways to engage students.
 In addition to my own course development, I served as a mentor in UNL’s Peer Review of Teaching Project and currently am the Faculty Coordinator of the William H. Thompson Scholars Program, and provide faculty support in that capacity.

 I have received multiple course development grants during my time at UNL.
 These include:

 - An Open Educational Resource (Kelly) Grant (2019) to transition my introductory international relations course to all open-access materials.
 The course now has zero associated textbook or materials fees, making it accessible for all of our students.

-- A grant from the Office of Undergraduate Studies (2011) at UNL to revamp my large, 100-level course, Introduction to International Relations and integrate an on-line international relations simulation, called Statecraft Simulation, into the class.
+- A grant from the UNL Office of Undergraduate Studies (2011) to revamp my large, 100-level course, Introduction to International Relations, to include a large-scale, virtual simulation.

 - Participation in UNL’s Peer Review of Teaching program (2011-2012).
 From 2015-2018, I served as a faculty mentor in the program.